Nutella Buckeye Balls

-Peanut butter buckeye balls are a delicious no bake recipe that people love, especially around the holidays.
+Peanut butter buckeye balls, also called no bake peanut butter balls, are a delicious no bake recipe that people love, especially around the holidays.
 Creating a chocolate buckeye ball version is genius!

 Be sure to read the rest of the post for helpful tips.
 We’ll address questions like..

 - How to store nutella balls

 - How to fix sticky or crumbly chocolate buckeyes

 - powdered sugar

 Before dipping, place the nutella buckeye balls in the fridge for 1 hour or the freezer for 20 minutes to chill.
 The key to successfully dipping the balls on a toothpick are COLD buckeye balls.

 To dip the balls, stick a toothpick halfway into the nutella ball, then lower into the melted chocolate, swirling as needed.
 Traditional buckeye balls aren’t fully covered in chocolate, but have an “eye”.